mahmoud-abdelsattar/CeditCardFraud/README.md

   "transaction": "Fraud"
 }
 ```
+### confidence have two value
+### first one for valid tranasction propapilty / second for fraud tranasction propapilty

 ### You Can use these Requestes with Postman
 ### Tutrial to lean how to use Postman https://www.youtube.com/watch?v=t5n07Ybz7yI
 ### Example of Bad Request